-Higher interest rates could adversely affect demand for our composite building products.
+$\label{thm:conditional} \mbox{Higher interest rates could adversely affect demand for our composite building products.}$

-Demand for our composite building products is affected by several factors beyond our control, including weather conditions and economic conditions.
+Demand for our composite building products is affected by several factors beyond our control, including economic conditions.
 Recent demand for our products has been driven, in part, by the availability of low-interest mortgage and home equity loans.
 An increase in interest rates or tightened credit could adversely affect demand for home remodeling projects, including demand for our products.